 John Duarte: Variations on “3 Blind Mice”, Op.
 24

-I first met him in 1974, auditioning a master class he gave on Long Island, NY, part of a guitar event organized by the late Kent Sidon.
+I first met him in 1974, auditioning a master class he gave on Long Island, NY, part of a Guitar event organised by the late Kent Sidon.
 We got into a sharp exchange about something I already forgot what it was, and found him a formidable opponent.
 He must have had the same impression of me, as we became friends quickly.
-That same evening we sat together in Carlos Barbosa-Lima’s concert at Hofstra University, one of the most memorable guitar concert I have ever heard, and the following evening – Andrés Segovia’s concert at Weill’s.
+That same evening we sat together in Carlos Barbosa-Lima’s Concert at Hofstra University, one of the most memorable guitar concert I have ever heard, and the following evening – Andrés Segovia’s concert at Weill’s.
 Over the years, we had a most unique love-hate relationship and not a small number of altercations over the pages of Guitar International magazine, and later Classical Guitar.
 But we always kissed and made up.
-There was no way to get mad at him….
+There was no way to get mad at him.

 When the Internet came about, Jack steadfastly refused to join any discussion group and mailing list, preferring to maintain his own private mailing list, dedicated to the dissemination of his collection of jokes.
 Some of it, the x-rated particularly, were simply hilarious.
 I kept them all!
 I last saw Jack at the 2000 Kutna Hora competition where he was the president of the Jury, and I, one of the rank and file jurors.
 Being one of the few English speakers in the group, we spent a lot of time together talking.
 That is: he talking and I trying to get a word in edgewise once in a while.
 His style of conversation was unique.
-It was an on going historical manifesto, each word of mine bringing on a long stream of associations of people and events of the past, each sentence beginning with a date line: Back in 1974 Segovia said to me….
+It was an ongoing historical manifesto, each word of mine bringing on a long stream of associations of people and events of the past, each sentence beginning with a dateline: Back in 1974 Segovia said to me….

-So at the end of the week, as he was getting into the taxi taking him to Prague’s airport (the rest of us were going to the next event in Mikulov), as we gave each other a good hug saying good by, I said to him: __Jack, you are a royal pain in the ass, but I love you nonetheless.
+So at the end of the week, as he was getting into the taxi taking him to Prague’s airport (the rest of us were going to the next event in Mikulov), as we gave each other a good hug saying good-bye, I said to him: __Jack, you are a royal pain in the ass, but I love you nonetheless.
 Without missing a beat, he came back at me saying: __Back in 1968.…

 After his death in 2004, David Norton commissioned Angelo Gilardino to write a memorial piece to Duarte.
 The result was “A Quiet Song”, which is a sort of neo-baroque fugue on the English song “Barbara Allen”, drawing its inspiration on JWD’s great love of folk songs.
 It is published by Berben, and has been performed a number of times.

-A Quiet Song”, to the memory of John W. Duarte
+A Quiet Song”, to the memory of John W Duarte

 “It was two weeks ago today that the sad news arrived that the famous British musician John Duarte had passed away.
 For some months previously, I had been toying with the idea of commissioning Angelo Gilardino with writing a new solo classical guitar piece for me.
 The news from London of Duarte’s death spurred me to take action on this idea, especially considering that Angelo and Jack had been friends, and also that Angelo had published a number of Duarte’s pieces with Berben Publications of Italy.
 In the remarkably short time span of 11 days, Maestro Gilardino has delivered a wonderful new work.
 Because it is important to Angelo and to myself that Jack Duarte’s memory be commemorated.